 One of the little dogs that don t shed, Australian terriers are spirited, self-confident and alert.
 They have the natural aggressiveness to expect in a ratter and a hedge hunter.
 Though small, Australian terriers are alert with keen senses.
 You will love this dog for being adaptable and easy to live with no matter the kind of home.
 Their dynamic temperament provides you with enough companionship, play sessions and outdoor walks.
 They are not hypoallergenic but they don’t shed too much.

 The Border Terrier is one of the most intelligent and loving non shedding small dogs.
 You will love them for their even temperament and obedience.
-As such, they make loving companions and great family pets.
+As such, they make loving companions and best family dogs.
 While they are obedient, they are also fearless.
 In terms of grooming, they require an easy weekly brushing for their wiry fur.
 They are hypoallergenic and sheds very little hair.

 The Bedlington Terrier is popular for its looks just like a little lamb.
 The breed has a thick double coat that’s a combination of hard and soft hair.
 Bedlington Terriers are usually cheerful and peace loving.
 But when challenged, they can be fierce fighters and also mischievous.
 This is a non shedding breed that needs a lot of exercising and can become easily bored.
 Shedding very little to none, they are great companion for allergy sufferers.